geekjuice/vim-spec/README.md

 Inspired by [thoughtbot/vim-rspec](https://github.com/thoughtbot/vim-rspec) and [geekjuice/vim-mocha](https://github.com/geekjuice/vim-mocha).

-Can be thought of as a combination of vim-rspec and vim-mocha.
-Determines whether to run `Mocha` or `Rspec` based on filetype.
-Rather than use different mappings for each test, use the same mapping for all spec files.
+A hacked-up marriage between vim-rspec and vim-mocha.
+Determines whether to run `Mocha` or `Rspec` based on the spec's filetype.
+Allows for the same mapping to be used for all tests.

-Example: Calling `<leader>t` in a Javascript file will call `mocha`.
-The same mapping can be used in a Coffeescript file and call `mocha` using the Coffeescript compiler.
+__Example__: Calling `<leader>t` in a Javascript file will call `mocha`.
+The same mapping can be used in a Coffeescript file and call `mocha` with the Coffeescript compiler.
 And of course, calling it from a Ruby file will invoke `rspec`.

 ## Installation